Sofia Feltzing: Biography

 In 2013, Feltzing was awarded the Strömer-Ferrnerska prize of 20,000SEK by the Royal Swedish Academy of Sciences for "her spectroscopic and photometric studies which have been crucial contributions to a deeper understanding of the development of the Milky Way and its surrounding galaxies."

 In 2015, Feltzing was elected to the Royal Swedish Academy of Sciences.

 In 2021, an article in Nature journal reported that an investigation into victimisation by the University of Lund, using the method Faktaundersökning, found that Feltzing could have committed acts of victimisation against some other employees.
+An independent group Academic Rights Watch in Sweden described the investigation as substandard, resembling extrajudicial mock trial and in some cases misinterpreting the Swedish law.